-Generally it’s around mid-to-late September when the leaves start to turn, with peak viewing times occurring in mid-October.
+Generally, it’s around mid-to-late September when the leaves start to turn, with peak viewing times occurring in mid-October.
 That means the time to plan your stay is now!
-Come stay with us at the Christmas Farm Inn, and map out your fall excursion to one of the most beautiful areas in the whole country.
+Stay with us at the Christmas Farm Inn, and map out your fall excursion to one of the most beautiful areas in the whole country.

 Enjoy Amazing Accommodations

 When you stay with us at the Christmas Farm Inn, you can enjoy charming accommodations, and so much more.
-Take a dip in our indoor pool, get a facial or massage at our on-site Aveda day spa, and enjoy convenient and delicious dining at our restaurant on location which even features a kids menu for those family trips.
+Take a dip in our indoor pool, get a facial or massage at our on-site Aveda day spa, and enjoy convenient and delicious dining at our restaurant, which even features a kids’ menu for those family trips.